-- Set the stage.
-After some initial chitchat while you’re waiting for everyone to join the call, review any procedural details.
+After some initial chit-chat while you’re waiting for everyone to join the call, review any procedural details.
 For example, when conducting interviews for customer success stories, I always talk about the review process; reassuring customers that they’ll have an opportunity to review and adjust any of the copy as well as to provide written approval.

-- Go from abstract to concrete.
-Earlier, I mentioned the curse of knowledge.
+Go from abstract to concrete.
 If you can’t quite get your mind around something someone tells you, it probably means that their explanation was too abstract.
-There’s a few types of follow-up questions you can ask to gain clarification:
+There are a few types of follow-up questions you can ask to gain clarification:

 - Ask them to tell a story of one particular time that they used the feature and how it helped solve their problem.

 - Ask how they would explain the subject to a non-technical person.

 - Ask why the feature or idea is important.

 8. Use open-ended questions.

 For example, if you’re interviewing a customer for a case study, ask something like, “What are the most important benefits your company has achieved from using our product?”
 Remember you’re talking to someone who knows more about the topic than you do and simply getting them talking may well lead to insights you hadn’t considered.

 Try starting a question with who, what, when, where, why or how.
 These are more likely to elicit interesting answers.